jniluo15/jbcs_git_basics/README.md

 ###### Atom index.html/main.css :
 - Take the time to review that the changes to the dev branch that you wanted are there and there are no errors or bugs
 - **Only working code should ever be merged to master!**
-- If everything is ok, go ahead and merge the changes to master
+- If everything is ok, we are ready to merge the changes to master
 - If you made changes, don't forget to
 - `git add` and
 - `git commit -m ''`